nanobox-io/nanobox-docs/source/cli/sim/evar.html.md

 ```

 ## rm
-The `rm` subcommand removes environment variables from your sim platform.
+The `rm` subcommand removes environment variables from your sim environment.
 You can remove a single environment variable or a comma-delimited list of environment variables.

 ### rm Usage
 ```bash